 |Travelex Insurance||Global Rescue|

-Most climbers and trekkers fly to Kathmandu via Thailand, with an overnight in Bangkok.
-During your flight you will cross the International Date Line.
+During your flight to Kathmandu (KTM) you will cross the International Date Line.
 Travel time is approximately three days.
 If you want to see the mountains as you fly into Kathmandu, make sure you sit on the right-hand side of the plane.

 A valid passport is required for entering Nepal.
 Your passport must be valid for 6 months beyond the expected date of return.
 U.S. passport holders can stay up to 90 days without special visas.